antoineletacon/project/README.md

 The payoff representation of the strategy is automatically updated.
 The price of the strategy is displayed by clicking on the price button.
 A Monte-Carlo approach is used to price the different strategies.
 The different trajectories are then drawn.

+In case you want to price another strategy, please refresh the page.

   <br />
 <p align="center">
   <a href="https://github.com/antoineletacon/project">